Nellie Kate Grout1

 Sarah Algeria Marjorie Maxse was the daughter of Ernest George Berkeley Maxse and Sarah Alice Nottage-Miller.1 She died on 4 May 1975.1

-Sarah Algeria Marjorie Maxse was invested as a Member, Order of the British Empire (M.B.E.) in 1918.1 She was invested as a Commander, Order of the British Empire (C.B.E.) in 1941.1 She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1952.1 She gained the title of Dame Marjorie Maxse in 1952.1
+She was appointed Member, Order of the British Empire (M.B.E.) in 1918.1 She was appointed Commander, Order of the British Empire (C.B.E.) in 1941.1 She gained the title of Dame Marjorie Maxse in 1952.1 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1952.1

 Citations